filakhtov/gentoo-use-docs/sys-apps/portage.md

 # sys-apps/portage

+### apidoc
+Add the `apidoc` target to the list of tagets that are passed to `setup.py`.
+Use the Sphinx Python documentation tool to generate API documentation from the source code.

+This flag can be safely disabled if there is no need for Portage Python API documentation.

 ### build
 This flag should normally be disabled.
 It is used by the Gentoo team to create early build stages and bootstrapping.
 Under the hood it will ignore a number of flags and dependencies as well as disable the rsync verification.